 This annual conference provides a unique opportunity for mental health specialists to learn about, discuss, and debate cutting edge issues in the topic area.
 It is open to all mental health professionals and trainees, as well as APPA members.

 The annual conference is held in Manhattan beginning the first Thursday of March and ending on the following Saturday at noon.
-The next meeting: Improving Psychiatric Research and Care through Differentiated Phenomenology, will take place March 3-5, 2016 at the Crowne Plaza Times Square New York.
-The 2016 Annual Meeting Announcement is available here.
+The next meeting: Personality and Personality Disorders: Foundations of Pathology, Pathways to Health, will take place March 2-4, 2017 at the Crowne Plaza Times Square New York.
+The 2017 Annual Meeting Announcement is available here.
 Please check our Registration page for more information and for the downloadable form.
 Attendees may register early for a significant discount.

 Participants at the annual conference include students, mental health scientists and practitioners.
 Therefore another important APPA function is to provide a forum for high level professional and social contact between established investigators, younger researchers, interested clinicians, and trainees.
 Special registration rates are available for students attending the meeting.